-Prerequisite: Reserved for seven seniors, first, and then open to 11th grade and below This is a foundation course where the students will be exposed to the magic of Black & White Film photography.
+Prerequisite: Reserved for seven seniors, first, and then open to 11th grade and below

+This is a foundation course where the students will be exposed to the magic of Black & White Film photography.
 Using a 35mm camera students will use the Elements of Art and the Principles of Design in their photo compositions.
 The History of Photography will be covered and a "Famous Photographer Report" required.
 Knowledge of the camera, composition techniques, negative development, printmaking techniques, mounting and professional display will be covered.
 Careers in Photography will be attended to, culminating in a "Career in Photography" report.
-Art criticism will be practiced.

-Course Title Grade Level Credit

-Sculpture 12 .5

-Prerequisite: Studio Art II

-This class will introduce several diff erent techniques and media for or creating 3-dimensional

-artworks.

-Wire Jute Box Sculpture

-Paper Found Objects Clay

-Papier Mache Art History

-Famous Sculptor Report or Earthwo ork Report

-We will focus on the history of Sculpture through images of other cultures and eras in art

-history.
-There will be emphasis on the Elements of Art and the Principles of Design as they

-pertain to sculpture with each project.
-Students will have tremendous freedom to choose their

-own direction, techniques and media.
 Art Criticism will be practiced.

-•
+Course Title Grade Level Credit Sculpture 12 .5

+Prerequisite: Studio Art 2

+We will focus on the history of Sculpture through images of other cultures and eras in art history.
+There will be emphasis on the Elements of Art and the Principles of Design as they pertain to sculpture with each project.
+Students will have tremendous freedom to choose their own direction, techniques and media.
+Art Criticism will be practiced.